V. Viswanatha Menon: Early life

+At the last stage of his political career he quit CPM and joined the Bharathiya Janata Party and contested as a BJP Candidate in assembly elections in 2004.

 Career

 V. Viswanatha Menon was one of the earliest members of the undivided Communist Party of India in Kochi and played an essential role in building its base during the colonial and post-colonial period of the 1940s and early 1950s.
 Having sacrificed his aristocratic lifestyle at his affluent family, he worked among the party ranks against the exploitation of the oppressed classes.

 The caste system left the less fortunate castes never achieving equal treatment.
 This continuing injustice inspired Menon to adopt Socialism and later on Democracy, as a means of addressing these ills.

 He was a two-time Member of Parliament representing CPI and later the CPI(M).
 He served as Finance Minister in the 1987 E.K.
 Nayanar-led Left Democratic Front Government.
 He once held the record of having presented the lengthiest Budget speech in the Kerala Legislative Assembly.

 He served as trade union president in FACT for 12 years, and in Indal for 14 years.
 He also led a Cochin Port union.